cockroachdb/cockroach-cloud-sdk-go/docs/RoleManagementApi.md

 > GetAllRolesForUserResponse SetRolesForUser(ctx, userId).CockroachCloudSetRolesForUserRequest(cockroachCloudSetRolesForUserRequest).Execute()

-Make a user's roles exactly those provided
+Replace the roles for a user or service account with exactly those provided

+Replace the entire role set for a user or service account by providing its user_id or service_account_id.

 Roles that will be removed or added as a result of this call must follow the CC rules for role assignment: https://www.cockroachlabs.com/docs/cockroachcloud/authorization#which-roles-grant-the-ability-to-add-remove-and-manage-members-in-in-a-cockroachdb-cloud-organization